ubports/docs.ubports.com/appdev/index.rst

 App development
 ===============

-Welcome to an open source and free platform under constant scrutiny and improvement by a vibrant global community, whose energy, connectedness, talent and commitment is unmatched.
-Ubuntu is also the third most deployed desktop OS in the world.
+Great!, you'd like to develop an app for Ubuntu Touch.
+Here are some resources that we hope help you get started.

+If you have questions that aren't answered in the docs or want to chat with other Ubuntu Touch developers?
+Join our `app dev Telegram group <https://t.me/UbuntuAppDevEN>`_ or chat with us on the `UBports app dev forum <https://forums.ubports.com/category/35/app-development>`_.

 Get started
 -----------

-Ubuntu Touch is a fun and vibrant platform for development.
-Whether you're a new developer or an experienced one, we have several resources to help you get started.

-Ubuntu Touch supports several different types of apps. :ref:`Native apps <nativeapp>` are apps with interfaces made using QML or HTML with their behavior defined in JavaScript, C++, Python, or Go. :ref:`Web apps <webapp>` are special containers to run websites in.
+Ubuntu Touch supports two kind of apps. :ref:`Native apps <nativeapp>` are apps with interfaces made using QML or HTML with their behavior defined in JavaScript, C++, Python, or Go. :ref:`Web apps <webapp>` are special containers to run websites in.

+Applications are shipped as a :ref:`Click <click>` package and can be publicly shared on the official app store `OpenStore <https://open-store.io>`__

 .. toctree::
     :maxdepth: 1